Byte-Maste/AI-Powered-Bug-Detection-and-fixing/README.md

 - **How to Build a VS Code Extension** ([watch here](https://youtu.be/clJCDHml2cA?si=E1wQMgJXC5hUs0Hf))
 - **How to Publish a VS Code Extension** ([watch here](https://youtu.be/pj3uetwbo00?si=CUn0zaERzWear4Bl))

 Following these guides, I successfully launched the **Krishna Python Bug Detection & Fixing** extension on the VS Code Marketplace.
-However, the **infinite loop issue** remains unresolved, and I am actively looking for solutions.
+However, the **generated the corrected code again and again until EOS(End Of Sequence) length is satisfied!** remains unresolved, and I am actively looking for solutions.

 ---
 ## **Lessons Learned & Future Improvements**